Restricted exchangeable partitions and embedding of associated hierarchies in continuum random trees: Introduction

+Theorem \ref{thm2} partly generalises \cite[Theorem 4]{PW2}.
+However, apart from the alpha model (the alpha-gamma model with $\gamma=\alpha$, which produces only binary trees), that theorem treats models that are not RE in the sense of Corollary \ref{cor5} nor for other decompositions of $\cP$.

+It requires no extra work to also construct hierarchies associated with RE dislocation measures $\kappa$ based on different decompositions of $\cP$.
+However, in those more general cases, a RE measure still qualifies as a dislocation measure if and only if it is finite on $\cP^{\{[j],\{j+1\}\}}$, $j\ge 1$, and this is necessary for hierarchies to be well-defined.
+Hence, the decomposition in Corollary \ref{cor5} is the most natural decomposition in the context of fragmentation processes.

-Let us turn to the convergence to CRTs.
-Just like partitions, hierarchies of $\bN$ are uniquely determined by their restrictions $T_n=\cH|_n=\{B\cap[n],B\in\cH\}$ that form here a consistent family $(T_n,n\ge 1)$ of random trees with $T_n$ as vertex set and implicit edge set given by the parent-child relation that assigns to each non-singleton $B\in T_n$ as children the maximal strict subsets in $T_n$ that, by construction, form a partition of $B$.
-We can delabel these trees and add a {\rm root} vertex to obtain rooted combinatorial trees $T_n^\circ$, i.e. connected acyclic graphs with no degree-2 vertex, but some degree-1 vertices, one of which is the distinguised root.
-We can regard $T_n^\circ$ as a path-connected metric space with unit distance between vertices and connected by unit line segments.
-Notation $T_n^\circ/a$ is then understood as scaling all distances by a factor $a\in(0,\infty)$.
+Exchangeable hierarchies $\cH^*$ derived from fragmentation processes (or from Markov branching trees) have been used to construct CRTs as scaling limits \cite{HMPW}.
+We carry out a similar programme here for RE hierarchies $\cH$, starting from a RE dislocation measure of the form identified in Corollary \ref{cor5}.
+We can delabel trees $T_n=\cH\cap[n]$, but retain the root, to obtain rooted combinatorial trees $T_n^\circ$, i.e. connected acyclic graphs with no degree-2 vertex, but some degree-1 vertices, only one of which is distinguished, as the root.
+We can regard $T_n^\circ$ as a metric space with unit distance between adjacent vertices and with adjacent vertices connected by unit length line segments.
+We use notation $T_n^\circ/a$ to scale the length of the line segments and to obtain a metric space with all connecting line segments of length $1/a$, where $a\in(0,\infty)$.

 In the exchangeable case, \cite{HMPW} obtain CRT convergence under a regular variation condition

 and a log-moment condition